uschpc/running-jobs-on-CARC-systems/README.md

 * Set Memory to 2GB
 * Set the number of hours to 4

+For the CARC Summer bootcamp 2024, please do the above with the following change:
+* For Account, specify `osinski_982`

 For the "DSR626" course, please do the above with the following change:
-* For Account, specify ujadhav_1068
+* For Account, specify `ujadhav_1068`

 The above settings are important to ensure you start a JupyterLab Server on a node that is located on the Discovery cluster and has slurm management engine installed and configured